pierre-pretorius/nebulex/guides/introduction/getting-started.md

 [a supervision tree](https://hexdocs.pm/elixir/supervisor-and-application.html),
 which will be needed by Nebulex later on.

-To add Nebulex to this application, there are a few steps that we need to take.
+To add Nebulex to your application, follow these steps:

+### Step 1: Add Dependencies

-The first step will be adding both Nebulex and the cache adapter as a dependency to our `mix.exs` file, which we'll do by changing the `deps` definition in that file to this:
+Add both Nebulex and the cache adapter as dependencies to your `mix.exs` file by updating the `deps` definition:

 ```elixir
 defp deps do